-The results of the 2012 WoO season proved “The King” still has plenty of magic up his sleeve.
-In his third season driving for Tony Stewart Racing (TSR), Bloomington, Ind., native Kinser won three races between mid-May and mid-June and held the point lead during the second half of May and for most of June and July behind the wheel of the No. 11 Bass Pro Shops/J.D.
-Byrider Chevy owned by three-time NASCAR Sprint Cup Series champion and fellow Hoosier Tony Stewart.
-Kinser ended up finishing fifth in the championship standings in 2012 and will chase his 21st WoO title in 2013.
+The 2013 WoO season was one of the more challenging one of his career, but “The King” still has proved he plenty of magic up his sleeve.
+In his fourth season driving for Tony Stewart Racing (TSR), Bloomington, Ind., native Kinser won a pair of WoO STP Sprint Car Series events first in April at El Paso (Texas) Speedway and later at Junction Motor Speedway in McCool Junction, Kan., behind the wheel of the No. 11 Bad Boy Buggies/J.D.
+Byrider/Chevrolet Performance machine owned by three-time NASCAR Sprint Cup Series champion and fellow Hoosier Tony Stewart.
+Kinser ended up finishing eighth in the championship standings in 2013, and the 2014 “Salute to the King” campaign will mark Kinser’s final run at 21st WoO title.

 There is great pride for Kinser about being from Indiana.
 The third child of parents Bob and Cora Kinser grew up watching his father manhandle open-wheel cars around dirt tracks throughout his home state.
 His passion for racing matched that of his father.